psigen/libphremoteuser/README.md

 [mod_authnz_ldap](http://httpd.apache.org/docs/current/mod/mod_authnz_ldap.html#exposed)
 [documentation](http://httpd.apache.org/docs/current/mod/mod_authnz_ldap.html#authldapurl).

-If you use LDAP for authorization rather than kerberos, the environment variables will start with `AUTHENTICATE_` instead of `AUTHORIZE_`, but you are probably better off using Phabricator's native LDAP auth provider in that case.
+If you use LDAP for authentication rather than kerberos, the environment variables will start with `AUTHENTICATE_` instead of `AUTHORIZE_`, but you are probably better off using Phabricator's native LDAP auth provider in that case.